 To explain such high (normalized) SFRs a possible scenario may be that a large-scale shock in MACS~J0717.5+374 has compressed the gas reservoirs in some of the LIRGs along the filament direction thus ultimately enhancing their star formation activity.
-Interestingly, previous studies suggested indeed that the $\sim(0.7-0.8)$~Mpc radio relic found in MACS~J0717.5+374 \citep{Bonafede2018} traces a large-scale shock wave propagating through the cluster and originated from either i) the merger events \citep{vanWeeren2009} or ii) an accretion shock related to the SE filament \citep{Bonafede2009}.
+Interestingly, previous studies suggested that the $\sim(0.7-0.8)$~Mpc radio relic found in MACS~J0717.5+374 \citep{Bonafede2018} traces a large-scale shock wave propagating through the cluster and originated from either the merger events \citep{vanWeeren2009} or an accretion shock related to the SE filament \citep{Bonafede2009}.

-{Nevertheless, we note here that HLS071708+374557 is highly star forming, with SFR$\simeq40~M_\odot/{\rm yr}\simeq6\,{\rm SFR}_{\rm MS}$.
-However, it is not found in correspondence of the X-ray/radio emission of the cluster.
+{Nevertheless, we note that HLS071708+374557 is highly star forming and has SFR$\simeq40~M_\odot/{\rm yr}\simeq6\,{\rm SFR}_{\rm MS}$.
+However, it is not found in correspondence of the X-ray or radio emission of the cluster.
 As further outlined below it is thus likely that shock-induced gas compression is not the only mechanism possibly responsible for the high star formation activity observed in the LIRGs of MACS~J0717.5+374.}

 {Interestingly, the only two sources with only upper limits to the CO flux have a normal MS star formation activity and are both located at the periphery ($r/r_{200}\simeq1.6$) of MACS~J0717.5+374.
-These two sources might be backsplash galaxies which have already experienced the processing by the cluster environment and are thus depleted in CO, similarly to what has been found in simulations by \citet{Bahe2013}.}
+These two sources might be backsplash galaxies that have already experienced the processing by the cluster environment and are thus depleted in CO, similar to what was found in simulations by \citet{Bahe2013}.}

 By summing up the SFRs of the seven MACS~J0717.5+374 LIRGs {with projected cluster-centric distances $<r_{200}$} we derive lower limits to the total SFR of the cluster, ${\rm SFR}\gtrsim227~M_\odot/{\rm yr}$, and to the SFR normalized to the cluster mass, ${\rm SFR}/M_{200}\gtrsim8\times10^{-14}~{\rm yr}^{-1}$.
-The latter estimate makes MACS~J0717.5+3745 among the clusters at intermediate-redshift with the highest SFR, normalized to the cluster mass \citep[e.g.,][]{Finn2005,Geach2006,Haines2009b,Chung2010}
+The latter estimate makes MACS~J0717.5+3745 among the clusters at intermediate redshift with the highest SFR, normalized to the cluster mass \citep[e.g.,][]{Finn2005,Geach2006,Haines2009b,Chung2010}